 The common result of abuse of prescription drugs is addiction.
 Drug abusers even prescription drugs tend to have trouble with the law, at school and at home.
 Abuse of prescription drugs has serious risks to the abusers health.
 Abuse of opioids can lead to vomiting, reduced cognitive function, decreased respiratory function and in extreme cases coma or death.
 The risk is even higher if the opioids are taken with other substances such as alcohol.

-Abrupt stopping or reducing the use ofcan cause seizures.
+Abrupt stopping or reducing the use of CNS depressants can cause seizures.
 Mixing them with other medications or alcohol can slow ones heartbeat and cause death.
 Abusing stimulants is known to cause heart failure and seizures.
 Mixing them with other drugs could cause dangerously high body temperature or the victim could have an irregular heartbeat.

 The symptoms vary depending on the class of drugs abused.
 Here are the 3 categories of prescription drugs, opiate, sedatives and anti-anxiety and stimulants.
 Each has its own set of symptoms specific for each type.

 - slowed breathing